top of page

 Flavor Profile of Quindío Coffee

-• According to regional descriptions, Quindío coffees often have:
+According to regional descriptions, Quindío coffees often have:

-• Fruitiness (berries, stone fruit),
+• Fruitiness (berries, stone fruit)

-• Nutty or chocolate notes — especially chocolate or cacao
+• Nutty or chocolate notes—especially chocolate or cacao

-• Moderate to medium-high acidity with a “bright” quality
+• Moderate to medium-high acidity with a “bright” quality.

-• Some specialty microlots (from producers in Quindío) can be very expressive: for example, Pink Bourbon lots have been described with lychee, rosewater, passionfruit, musk stick, and peach candy in certain processed beans.
+Some specialty microlots from producers in Quindío can be very expressive.
+For example, Pink Bourbon lots have been described with lychee, rosewater, passionfruit, musk stick, and peach candy in certain processed beans.
+Because the region is central but at high altitude, the coffees find a balance between sweetness, clarity, and body.

 4. Why These Regions Matter in the Specialty Coffee Scene

-1. Diversity Within Colombia
+Diversity Within Colombia

-2. Economic & Social Impact
+Economic & Social Impact

-• In Quindío, coffee isn't just a cash crop — it's part of the regional identity, and coffee tourism injects additional value into the farms.
+Specialty coffee from these regions supports many small-scale farmers, including indigenous and Afro-descendant communities in Cauca.
+In Quindío, coffee isn't just a cash crop; it's part of the regional identity.
+Coffee tourism injects additional value into the farms.

-3. Quality Recognition
+Quality Recognition

-• The Denomination of Origin for Cauca (which includes Popayán) is a formal recognition that helps protect and promote the region’s specialty coffees.
-Universidad del Cauca
+The Denomination of Origin for Cauca (which includes Popayán) is a formal recognition that helps protect and promote the region’s specialty coffees.
+Microlots and reserve programs in both Popayán and Quindío help elevate farmers, incentivising higher quality and more refined processing.

-4. Sustainability
+Sustainability

 5. Practical Tips for Coffee Enthusiasts & Buyers